 Sockeye Salmon are an anadromous fish species, which means they are born at the headwaters of cold mountain streams, but spend the majority of their lives in the ocean.
 To get there, they migrate downstream from their hatching grounds through the river channels leading to the ocean – sometimes over 1,000 miles.
 When they are old enough to spawn, or reproduce, they migrate all the way back upstream to where they were born – their spawning grounds.
 These salmon migrations are vital for salmon species survival, but dams, mines, and other human activities have been threatening these migration paths for decades.

 In 2021, there were four wild adult Sockeye Salmon that survived the migration back to their spawning grounds at the headwaters of the Salmon River in central Idaho.
 Scientists blame the high mortality rates in Snake River Basin salmon on the four lower Snake River dams that quite literally have the salmon running into walls.

 In April, 2022, The Grand Salmon team set off on an expedition from the headwaters of the Salmon River to the Pacific Ocean, following the natural migration of these anadromous fish.
 Each woman on the team brought an academic background in environmental or fisheries science, plus careers as professional whitewater kayakers and river guides.

-A team of women are skied and paddled the Salmon River from the source to the sea as a conservation campaign promoting the removal of the four lower Snake River dams and a moratorium on the Stibnite Gold Project, in order to save Idaho’s rapidly dwindling salmon populations from extinction.
+The women spent 78 days skiing, whitewater kayaking, and sea kayaking 1,000+ miles source-to-sea through Idaho, Oregon, and Washington as a conservation campaign promoting the removal of the four lower Snake River dams, in order to save the rapidly dwindling Snake River Basin salmon populations from extinction.